wmax641/tf-lab-clever-engineer/README.md

 # Interview Lab - Clueless Engineer

 ## Scenario
-A crafty engineer has a requirement to make the system logs of their app available via unauthenticated API over the public internet as that's the fastest way to deliver their project.
+A crafty engineer has a requirement to make the system logs of their app available via unauthenticated API over the public internet, as that's the fastest way to deliver their project.

 As a clever Security Engineer, they know well enough to protect their app's sensitive logs by using **base64** encryption before exposing them on the internet.